harsimran1401/Deepfake-Detection/Deepfake-Detection-Plugin-Chrome-Extension-main/README.md

 ## Deepfake-Detection-Plugin-Chrome Extension
-This repository houses the code for building your own deepfake detection plugin (chrome extension) MVP developed by Bashaar Naik on 9th January, 2025!
+This repository houses the code for building your own deepfake detection plugin (chrome extension) MVP developed by Samarth Kaushik and Harsimran Kaur

 **Deepfake Guard** is a real-time browser extension designed to detect AI-generated faces in video streams (YouTube, etc.) using a multi-model ensemble approach.